riponjaherul/phpOOP/Inheritance/readme.md

 Ex. - `Class A extend Class B and C, Class B extend Class D,  Class C extend Class D`

 ***Php does not support Multiple and Hybrid Inheritance***

+**Access Modifier in Inheritance**

+ 1. Method and Properties marked as protected can be accessed from Child and Parent Class.
+ 2. Method and Properties marked as protected can not be accessed from Outside class, it is similar to Private